mohitrajain/wire-docs/src/how-to/administrate/restund.md

 -----END PRIVATE KEY-----
 ```

-2. Restart restund (see sections above)
+1. Restart restund (see sections above)

 ## How to check which restund/TURN servers will be used by clients

 The list of turn servers contacted by clients *should* match what you added to your `turnStatic` configuration.
-But if you'd like to double-check, here's how:
+But if you’d like to double-check, here’s how:

 Terminal one: